AxelCCp/AxelCCp/README.md

 | Angular and Spring Boot: Creating a web app full stack | `24hrs` |
 | ------- | ------- |

->Development frontend with Angular and backend with Spring Boot 3, API REST, JPA, Spring Se curity OAuth2, JWT.
+>Development frontend with Angular and backend with Spring Boot 3, API REST, JPA, Spring Security OAuth2, JWT.
 Also a chat application with Angular and Socket. <br>

 > [!IMPORTANT]
 > :small_orange_diamond: [Go to the course information](https://www.udemy.com/course/angular-spring/)  <br>